- History - A River Runs Through It

 In 2009, the Heritage Area’s master plan projects earned the Governor’s Arizona Preservation Award as the “most significant contribution toward the preservation of some aspect of the natural, cultural or aesthetic legacy of Arizona.”
 These projects included:

-Development of more than 10 miles of paved and lighted multi-use trails along the river and East Main Canal
+- Development of more than 10 miles of paved and lighted trails on the river and East Main Canal

-Design and construction of Pivot Point Interpretative Plaza, a free public exhibit area on the site where the first railroad train entered Arizona in 1877 (dedicated June 2010).
+- Development of Pivot Point Interpretive Plaza, a free public exhibit area on the site where the first railroad train entered Arizona in 1877 (opened June 2010).

 Arizona’s budget crisis in recent years posed a new challenge for Yuma as the two state historic parks bookending its riverfront redevelopment area were threatened with closure.
 But the community rallied to “save” the parks, and the Yuma Crossing National Heritage Area assumed management of the Quartermaster Depot in late 2009 and the Yuma Territorial Prison in early 2010.

 With the help of grants, community fundraising, and capital funding from Arizona State Parks, major improvements to the grounds, buildings and museum exhibits have been completed and historic adobe structures have been reroofed and restored at both parks.
-With the relocation of the Yuma Visitors Center to the Quartermaster Depot and aggressive regional advertising, both state parks are now in the black and have a bright future.
+To ensure a bright future for these parks, new master plans are being developed in cooperation with Arizona State Parks and National Park Service.

 More recently, the Arizona Historical Society is partnering with local Yuma organizations to revitalize its Sanguinetti House Museum along with the rest of its campus in the historic North End, including integration of gardens and private businesses and restoration of the historic adobe Molina Block, Yuma’s first commercial building.